xiaoxiaoflood/firefox-scripts/extensions/README.md

 2. Install the desired legacy addons from the folders above (*.xpi* files).

-Note: if you're using normal Firefox, Beta or ESR, which theoretically don't allow legacy addons, Add-ons Manager will always display a warn that installed and enabled legacy addons were disabled because they could not be verified, but that's wrong, just ignore it, these extensions are running.
-You can normally enable or disable them by toggling the switch.

 ### Other legacy extensions fixed for current versions

 - [Tab Groups](https://github.com/117649/Tab-Groups/releases/latest)